 10. What kind of social life do you envision for us?

-Does your partner expect you to accompany him to the office parties, to friend’s housewarming and every family gathering?
+So you’re getting married and your to-be husband is a complete social butterfly.
+So ponder this.
+Does your partner expect you to accompany him to office parties, to friend’s housewarming, and every family gathering?
 Can dinner at your aunt’s be skipped for no reason at all?
 What are your expectations when it comes to social life?

 11. How much of our issues will be discussed with others?

 Some people have the habit of sharing tiny details of their personal life with their close friends.
-Starting from their sex life to relationship with in-laws you could find your partner is sharing everything with them.
+Starting from their sex life to their relationship with in-laws, you could find your partner is sharing everything with them.

 This could become embarrassing in the long run.
 So you need to ask the right questions before marriage to find out how much sharing is fine and what are the things you feel should not go beyond the bedroom.